buildclubai/bitesize-notebook-financial-advisor/README.md

 - Transaction categorization using OpenAI's GPT model
 - Generation of financial summaries and personalized advice
 - PDF report generation
-- Simple Gradio UI for interacting with the advisor
+- Interactive Gradio UI for easy interaction with the advisor
+- Jupyter notebooks for step-by-step analysis and UI creation

 ## Prerequisites